Welcome! I’m Bari Tessler Linden…

 13. Became a dual-entrepreneur household, when my hubby founded Tech Husband in 2012.
 This is a dream come true for our little family as we raise our son.

-14. Awoke ready to lead a conscious money movement in 2013.
-Said Goodbye to the Conscious Bookkeeping name and Hello to The Art of Money.
+14. In 2013, awoke ready to lead a year-long program.
+Said Goodbye to the Conscious Bookkeeping name and Hello to The Art of Money, which has become my favorite teaching model and business model to date.

 My life’s work is to create services where you feel safe to transform your relationship to money, body, mind & spirit.